stivalaa/qptabsearch/README.md

 Tableau-based protein substructure search using quadratic programming
 # Tableau-based protein substructure search using quadratic programming

+Despite what GitHub might say, this code is primarily FORTRAN-77 (with some Python, shell, and R scripts).

 Imported from https://sites.google.com/site/alexdstivala/home/qpprotein

 This software can be used freely for any purpose, modified, redistributed, etc.